Razgals/LostKit-Lite/README.md

 - **Skills Calculator:** Plan your skill progression ahead of time to reach your goals faster.
 - **Bestiary:** Lists monsters and their drops - know what to expect before stepping into battle.

-*LostKit Lite brings the magic and convenience of LostKit into a quick, lightweight browser package.*

 ## ⚡ Preview